How to Compare Over 50s Life Insurance

 - Make sure you compare levels of cover and premiums – shop around but don’t just choose on price as often the differences can be small and you may feel more comfortable paying a little more for a better known brand or service

-- Don’t buy for a comparison service without checking out products and prices from some of the big brands that don’t sell via comparison services like SunLife and Direct Line.
+- Don’t buy from a comparison service without checking out products and prices from some of the big brands that don’t sell via comparison services like SunLife and Direct Line.

 - Ask about how easy the claims process is and the percentage of claims paid out, you should expect payouts on death within 5 working days of notification as a minimum and accept nothing less than a 100% payout – these products are guaranteed acceptance with no medical questions so there can’t be any excuses for not paying out.